Dashboard Guide

 Link to section: Managing WebhooksManaging Webhooks

-View all configured webhooks:
+View all configured webhooks with:

 • Webhook URL